LaraBug/LaraBug/.github/README.md

     ],
 ],
 ```
-After that you have configured the LaraBug channel you can add it to the stack section:
+After that you can add it to the stack section:
 ```php
 'channels' => [
     'stack' => [